solrevdev/solrevdev.github.io/_drafts/instagram-basic-display-api.md

 ![Step 3a - Add an Instagram Test User](https://i.imgur.com/UWPx2NK.png)

-Open a new web browser and go to [www.instagram.com](https://www.instagram.com/) and sign into your Instagram account that you just invited.
+Open a new web browser and go to [www.instagram.com](https://www.instagram.com/) and sign in to your Instagram account that you just invited.
 Navigate to **(Profile Icon) > Edit Profile > Apps and Websites > Tester Invites** and accept the invitation.

 ![Step 3b - Add an Instagram Test User](https://i.imgur.com/Z25fBaq.png)